dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Genómica/Read deduplication/UMIc.md

 ## Parameters

 Parameters must be selected in `UMIsProject.R`.
-For the [[Comparative analysis of UMI deduplication software in variant calling error correction]]:
+For the [[Comparative analysis of UMI deduplication software in variant calling error correction (planning)]]:

 ```
 pairedData <- TRUE